 It may surprise you to learn then, that according to research by Marketing Wisdom only 1 out of every 50 meetings leads straight to a sale being successfully closed.

 Something is going awry somewhere!

-So how to be better prepared for every meeting and nail that sales?
+So how can you be better prepared for every meeting and nail those sales?
 It all comes down to building pre-meeting rituals, things you do for every sales meeting before heading out the door.

 A pre-meeting ritual can make the real difference to your success in those all-important sales meetings.